 TGbe editor: Modify 11.3 as follows:

-STA authentication and association(#SP192, #Motion 25, #Motion 115 #SP88, #Motion 115 #SP86, #Motion 115 #SP76, #SP196, #SP197)
+STA/MLD authentication and association(#SP192, #Motion 25, #Motion 115 #SP88, #Motion 115 #SP86, #Motion 115 #SP76, #SP196, #SP197)

 State variables

+In caluse 11.3 (STA/MLD authentication and association), the reference of a “STA” means that the “STA” is not affiliated with a MLD unless specificed otherwise.

+In clause 11.3 (STA/MLD authentication and association), when referring to MLD authentication, MLD disauthentication ,MLD (re)association, MLD disassociation, or MLD 4-way handshake, the reference of “SME” means the entity that manages the MLD, i.e., “MLDME”,

 A STA (local) for which dot11OCBActivated is false keeps an enumerated state variable for each STA (remote) with which direct communication via the WM is needed.
 In this context, direct communication refers to the transmission of any Class 2 or Class 3 frame with an Address 1 field that matches the MAC address of the remote STA.

-A STA for which dot11MeshActivated is true (i.e., a mesh STA) does not use procedures described in 11.3.5 (Association, reassociation, and disassociation).
+A MLD (local) keeps an enumerated state variable for each MLD (remote) with which direct communication via the WM is needed.
+In this context, direct communication refers to the transmission of any Class 2 or Class 3 frame with an Address 1 field that matches the MAC address of the STA affiliated with the remote MLD and an Address 2 field that matches the MAC address of the STA affiliated with the local MLD.A STA for which dot11MeshActivated is true (i.e., a mesh STA) does not use procedures described in 11.3.5 (Association, reassociation, and disassociation).
 Instead, a mesh STA uses a mesh peering management protocol (MPM) or a authenticated mesh peering exchange (AMPE) to manage states and state variables for each peer STA.
 See 14.3 (Mesh peering management (MPM)) and 14.5 (Authenticated mesh peering exchange (AMPE)) for details.

 A STA for which dot11OCBActivated is true does not use MAC sublayer authentication or association and does not keep this state variable.